CGHR thinks critically and innovatively to foster citizen voice and solidarity-building towards a just, inclusive and better world

 CGHR’s distinctive approach, developed from empirical and theoretical innovation during our first decade, follows these tenets:

-CGHR is co-directed by Dr Ella McPherson, Associate Professor of the Sociology of New Media and Digital Technology at the Department of Sociology, and Dr Sharath Srinivasan, David and Elaine Potter Associate Professor in Governance and Human Rights at the Department of Politics and International Studies (POLIS).
+CGHR is co-directed by Dr Ella McPherson, Associate Professor of the Sociology of New Media and Digital Technology at the Department of Sociology, and Professor Sharath Srinivasan, David and Elaine Potter Professor in International Politics at the Department of Politics and International Studies (POLIS).

-CGHR was founded in late 2009 by Sharath Srinivasan.
+CGHR was founded in late 2009 by Sharath Srinivasan within the newly created Department of Politics and International Studies.
 A generous gift to the University by the David and Elaine Potter Foundation endowed a lectureship that made the establishment of the Centre possible.
 The Potter Foundation’s gift continues to support the core work of the Centre.
 Established in 1999 by David and Elaine Potter, the Foundation seeks to achieve an impact through grants that promote reason, education, and human rights, in the hope of improving mutual understanding, reinforcing good governance, and encouraging the growth and maintenance of a robust civil society, particularly in less developed countries.